 - They prepare for the interview by researching the company and the hiring manager.

-- When working with staff level positions, generally the first question is “How much does it pay?”
-That is followed by, “What are the hours?” and “What is the commute?” and “What are the benefits?”.
+- When working with staff level positions, generally the first question is “How much does it pay?” which is followed by “What are the hours?” and “What is the commute?” and “What are the benefits?”

 - Staffers are less likely to show up to an interview and often times don’t give the company or a recruiter a heads-up when they are unable to keep the appointment.